SuzanneNL/star-trail-photography/README.md

 - I want to manage the work that I have uploaded.
 - I want to have a profile page where I can see only my work.
 - I want to be able to update my password.
+- I want to be able to delete my profile.
 - I want to be able to log out.

 ### Design